Dog ACL Surgery Recovery Tips & Tricks

-If your dog has ever injured his or her anterior cruciate ligament or has experienced a muscle, ligament, tendon, or joint injury, you know that post injury care is imperative.
+If your dog has ever injured his anterior cruciate ligament or has experienced a muscle, ligament, tendon, or joint injury, you know that post-injury and postoperative care is important.

-Our dog tore BOTH of his ACLs: The first one as a partial tear in 2013 that progressed to a full tear and the second one in 2014.
-The first time we tried conservative measures including rest, cold laser therapy, and even a custom made brace for his leg.
+Our dog tore BOTH of his ACLs: The first one as a partial tear that progressed to a full tear and the second one a year later on the opposite leg.
+The first time around, we tried conservative measures including rest, cold laser therapy, and even a custom-made stifle brace for his leg.

 The anterior cruciate is a ligament that is commonly damaged.
-The board certified surgeon who performed the two surgeries on my dog says that more than half of his patients have this injury.
-Some dogs are more prone to ACL injury than others.
+The board-certified surgeon who performed the two surgeries on my dog explained that more than half of his patients have this injury.
+Some dogs are more prone to ACL tears than others.
 However, ANY dog at any age of any breed, lineage, or mutt can tear the anterior cruciate ligament.

-According to Michigan Animal Hospital, statistically, 35-40 percent of the dogs will suffer rupture of the cruciate ligament in the opposite leg.
-It is probable that the underlying arthritic change that lead to the first rupture has already started in the opposite leg.
+Statistically, about 35 to 40 percent of the dogs will suffer rupture of the cruciate ligament in the opposite leg.
+It is probable that the underlying arthritic change that contributed to the first rupture has already started in the opposite leg.

-I get asked if there is anything I would do differently in our journey with two ACL tears in our dog, Dexter.
-Well, yes, some things.
+I am often asked if there is anything I would do differently in our journey with two ACL tears in our dog, Dexter.
+Yes, there are a few things.